IanMcbull/africas-talking-ussd-tutorial/README.md

 ## Prerequisites
 1. You'll need to have an [account](https://account.africastalking.com/) with Africa's Talking.
 1. You'll need to have an API key and a username to be able to access the service.
-These will provided to you once you log in to you [account](https://account.africastalking.com/)
+These will provided to you once you log in to your [account](https://account.africastalking.com/)